 “WMT has set the standard by which wilderness first aid courses are judged”.
 Saturday Telegraph 14/1/12 – read the full article online.

 WMT Explorer courses are aimed at laypeople – that’s anyone who is not a professional medic (like a doctor or nurse).
 We’ve trained many hundreds of people embarking on incredible overseas adventures who need much more in-depth training than first aid courses offer.
 There are two levels of training: Far From Help and Advanced Medicine.

 Far From Help – FFH is a comprehensive 2 day foundation course that covers injuries and illnesses and includes the use of prescription medications (antibiotics, pain killers and more).

-Advanced Medicine – 4-day GOLD standard course is effectively a 2 module course (2 x 2 day courses FFH + FFH Part 2 – see below) which includes also include stapling wounds, giving injections and more.
+Advanced Medicine – 4-day GOLD standard course is effectively a 2 module course (2 x 2 day courses FFH + FFH Part 2 – see below) that also includes administering subcutaneous fluids, stapling wounds, giving intramuscular injections and more.

-To update or refresh your skills, only WMT alumni can attend Far From Help Part 2/Advanced Refresher within 2 years of completing either Far From Help or Advanced Medicine.
-Includes advanced training in invasive techniques such as stapling wounds and giving intra-muscular injections and more.
-This also revalidates your authorisation obtain prescription only medications (POMs) for a further 2 years.
+To update or refresh your WMT skills, only WMT alumni can attend Far From Help Part 2/Advanced Refresher within 2 years of completing either Far From Help or Advanced Medicine.
+Includes advanced training in invasive techniques such as administering subcutaneous fluids, stapling wounds, giving intra-muscular injections and more.
+FFH2 also revalidates your authorisation obtain prescription only medications (POMs) for a further 2 years.

-Once annually WMT combines its expertise with Woodsmoke to offer the uniquely comprehensive 7-day Expedition Skills course including Far From Help, bush craft training, 4×4 driver training, bush mechanic tuition and navigation/GPS training.
+Once annually WMT combines its expertise with Woodsmoke to offer the uniquely comprehensive 7-day Expedition Skills course including Far From Help, bush craft training, bush mechanic tuition and navigation/GPS training.

 Run only on demand for private groups